 Management Approach – Compliance Environment

 In its Code of Conduct, Geberit states that it will limit the environmental impact of its business activities to a minimum.
-This is achieved by means of consistent compliance with all applicable laws, internationally recognized guidelines and industry standards.
+This is achieved by means of consistent compliance with all applicable laws, internationally recognised guidelines and industry standards.
 With many of the initiatives that it implements, Geberit goes above and beyond legal and official requirements.
-Reviewing and ensuring compliance with the law is a mandatory element of ISO 14001 certification.
-Compliance with legislation is also monitored as part of the compulsory annual survey conducted at all Group companies.
+Reviewing and ensuring compliance with the law is a mandatory element of ISO 14001 certification, and is monitored as part of the annual Group-wide survey on compliance with the Code of Conduct at all companies.